 - If you are sentenced to home confinement or home detention (for example, you have an electronic bracelet), you should not be denied SNAP because you are not still incarcerated.
 See Am I eligible for SNAP if I live in a hospital, school, or other institution?

-You can always ask to speak to a Supervisor, call the Ombuds Office or file an appeal if you are denied benefits because DTA determined you are a fleeing felon or violating your probation or parole.
-You can also contact Legal Services.
+Contact Legal Services if you are denied benefits because DTA determined you are a fleeing felon or violating your probation or parole.
+You can always ask to speak to a Supervisor, call the Ombuds Office or appeal.